dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/c/ceiling-conceal.md

 **The `ei` is the one English already uses after `c`.** *Receive*, *deceive*, *perceive*, *conceive*, *ceiling*, and *seize* all write `ei` for /i/, and the schoolroom rule about *i* before *e* is a description of exactly this. `Conceile` joins the class it belongs to; English *conceal* is the member that wandered out of it.

 **The silent `-e` marks the verb**, and `ceiling` needs none, the `-ing` already supplying a vowel after the `l`.

+**`Conceilement` takes the French `-ement`** where English clips it to `-ment`, and keeps `conceile` whole inside it — so the noun shows the verb it is built on, and the `ei` runs through all three forms of the family.

+**`Occulte` and `occultâcion` keep the doubled consonant**, which is not decoration: the first `c` is the assimilated `b` of *ob-*, so `occ-` records a prefix that would otherwise disappear.
+The silent `-e` marks the verb, and `occultâcion` takes the circumflex for /eɪ/ and `-cion` for /ʃən/.

+The stem `occult-` therefore stands apart from `conceil-` on the page, which is correct: they are two prefixes on one Latin verb, and English's own spelling of them shares nothing either.